 - The design must be novel.
 You may not submit a project that was completed prior to the beginning of the competition.*

-The best projects will be featured on the soft robotics toolkit website.
-In addition, there will be a grand prize awarded to the best team, as well as a few smaller prizes for runners up.
+The best projects will be featured as published additions to the Soft Robotics Toolkit website.
+In addition, a grand prize will awarded to the winning team, as well as awards for runners up.

 You must document your team's project using a provided "wiki".
 Competition entries will be judged based on the wiki pages only!
 Your team's wiki will remain private while the competition is in progress, but will be shared publicly after results have been announced.
 At a minimum, your team's wiki must include the following sections: